-Robert Plant, Jimmy Page and John Paul Jones came to Stockholm in May to receive the Prize.
-It was 26 years after the band had stopped playing, as a result of the tragic death of drummer John Bonham.
-Led Zeppelin’s career was a short and intense one, in today’s perspective and compared to the huge influence their music have had.
+Robert Plant, Jimmy Page and John Paul Jones came to Stockholm in May 2006 to receive the Prize.
+It was 26 years after Led Zeppelin had stopped playing – as a result of the tragic death of drummer John Bonham.
+The group’s career was a short and intense one in today’s perspective – only 12 years, from 1968 to 1980 – and compared to the huge influence their music have had.

 “When we started to play together, I think the combined energies of us produced a sound and an energy that none of us had experienced before

 When the Yardbirds fell apart in the summer of 1968, Jimmy Page was left with rights to the group’s name and the obligation to fulfill an upcoming fall tour.

 He enlisted John Paul Jones, who had done session work for the Rolling Stones, Herman’s Hermits, Lulu, Dusty Springfield and many others.
 The two had played together on Donovan’s ’68 song “Hurdy Gurdy Man”.
 Then Page wanted to have drummer B.J.
 Wilson of Procol Harum and singer Terry Reid.
 They weren’t available, but Reid recommended Robert Plant, who in turn suggested John Bonham, drummer for Plant’s old Birmingham group Band of Joy.
 These four rather experienced musicians in their young twenties became the New Yardbirds, went for the Scandinavian tour and eventually became Led Zeppelin.